 I've given writing courses to PhD students for many years in which I teach them to apply certain fundamental principles to structure their sentences clearly and logically.
 If you, as their supervisor, can use these same principles as the basis for your feedback, you can more specifically point out the flaws in their writing and let the students fix them.

 Improve the quality of collaborative writing as well as the quality of communication between supervisors and PhD students

-In this workshop, we will first learn the main writing principles that writers use to write more clearly.
-Then we will practice both identifying where these principles are lacking and giving clear feedback, with the aim of avoiding confusion or misinterpretation among collaborators on a writing project.
+In this workshop, you will first learn the main writing principles that writers use to write more clearly.
+Then you will practice both identifying where these principles are lacking and giving clear feedback, with the aim of avoiding confusion or misinterpretation among collaborators on a writing project.